cobwebch/external_import/Documentation/User/Debugging/Index.rst

 There are many potential sources of error during synchronization, from wrong mapping configurations to missing user rights to PHP errors in user functions.
-When a synchronization is launched from the BE module an ExtDirect call is made to the import script.
-The response is read and displayed in the BE module.
+When a synchronization is launched from the BE module a status is displayed when the operation is finished.

 However if some other errors happen, like a PHP error, or any type of output produced by calls to debug methods will not be visible because